Visible vs. Verizon prepaid: Which carrier should you get?

 One thing to note is that Verizon Prepaid makes you pay for the entire cost of the phone upfront.
 If you need a payment plan, you may be able to find one with the phone manufacturer directly.
 The Galaxy S23, for example, is eligible for a payment plan if purchased directly from Samsung.
 Some credit cards also allow for payment plans on large purchases.

-Visible's selection of phones is more limited, but still has a solid range of options including the Galaxy S22 series and Pixel 7 series of phones.
+Visible's selection of phones is more limited, but it still has a solid range of options including the Galaxy S22 series and Pixel 7 series of smartphones.
 There are no basic phones, but you can find a cheap Android phone that works with the service.
 Visible also offers financing through Affirm, depending on your credit.

 Visible vs. Verizon Prepaid: Which should you get?

 Verizon Prepaid struggles to match Visible's value when it comes to simple domestic service.
 Verizon Prepaid's loyalty discounts take months to kick in, requiring you to pay more for the first few months and making the process of trying out a new carrier all the more annoying.
-Verizon Prepaid has an advantage in rural coverage and international usage, but won't be worth the extra cost to many.
+Verizon Prepaid has an advantage in rural coverage and international usage, but that won't be worth the extra cost to many.

 While Verizon Prepaid has a wider range of plans, most people will be happy with Visible's focus on talk, text, and unlimited data.
 While the base Visible plan will be plenty for many users, it's nice that the prepaid carrier has opted to offer a faster option for those that want it.
 Visible is without a doubt the best prepaid option from Verizon and really goes to show how a simple plan, clear pricing, and good service can be a winning combination.
 Hopefully, Verizon learns from its success with Visible and can take steps to make its own plans a better value before T-Mobile finishes eating its lunch.